berlioz-the/berlioz/docs/cli.md

 To deploy the cluster refer to [provision](#provision) command.

 Just like with the [build](#build) command, this command should be called from the project root directory.

+## scale get

+Returns configured number of running instances for a service.

+## scale set

+Sets the number of running instances for a service.

 ## signup